erikdubois/Ultimate-Linux-Mint-18.1-Mate/README.md

 #1 Kernel and nvidia

-First we upgrade the kernel, nvidia and cinnamon/nemo if you want to.
+First we upgrade the kernel and/or nvidia if you want to.

 If everything is still working we can install the software and start customizing the system.